 Section 1 Applicability These By-Laws and each provision hereof shall be applicable to all Lots and Members, as defined, within the Residential Community known as East Shores, described as:

-Lots 1 through 47, both inclusive, East Shores, Phase I Subdivision, as shown on Plat of record in Plat Book 96, Page 17, in the Registers’s Office of Shelby County, Tennessee, to which Plat reference is hereby made for a more particular description, or any other subdivision thereof as herein provided.
+Lots 1 through 47, both inclusive, except lots 13 and 32, East Shores, Phase I, as shown on Plat of record in Plat Book 96, Page 17, in the Registers’s Office of Shelby County, Tennessee, to which Plat reference is hereby made for a more particular description; and,

-Lot 1A, as shown on the Plan of East Shores, Phase II, recorded in Plat Book 127, Page 7, in the Register”s office of Shelby County, Tennessee, to which Plat references made for a more particular description, and,
+Lot 1A, as shown on the Plan of East Shores, Phase II, recorded in Plat Book 127, Page 7, in the Register”s office of Shelby County, Tennessee, to which Plat reference is made for a more particular description; and,

-Lots 48 through 69, both inclusive, as shown on the plat of Eash Shores, Phase III, recorded in Plat Book 138, Page 79, in the Register’s Office of Shelby County, Tennessee, to which Plat references is made for a more particular description, and,
+Lots 48 through 69, both inclusive, as shown on the plat of East Shores, Phase III, recorded in Plat Book 138, Page 79, in the Register’s Office of Shelby County, Tennessee, to which Plat reference is made for a more particular description; and,

 The following Section of this Article III shall apply to membership in the Association: